Jt-Thompson/Thinking-in-code/README.md

-# Reflection Engine — Learning Phase (Used networkchuck python course on youtube: Episodes 1–10)
+# Learning Phase (Used networkchuck python course on youtube: Episodes 1–10)
 This repo documents my first nine days of learning Python hands-on, while mapping how code structure mirrors system design.
 Each episode includes the code practice, notes, and reflection that built the base